qu1j0t3/bnl_titan/TITAN2.md

 Copyright (C) 2011 Toby Thain <toby@telegraphics.com.au>

+For an example of these instructions in use, see [strl.asm](titan2/strl.asm).

 ## ALU extension ##

-All arithmetic and logical instructions will allow specification of source and destination registers from a set of four.
+Most arithmetic and logical instructions allow specification of source and destination registers from a set of four.

 ### ADD, SUB, AND, OR, XOR ###